cardmeister/cardmeister.github.io/README.md

 ### How it looks in F12 Developer Tools:

 ![](https://i.imgur.com/7csZylT.jpg)

-💡 Drag a card image to your desktop to see the created SVG

 Since ``<card-t>`` only creates a single IMG **no shadow-DOM is used**, thus IMG can be styled with **global CSS**.